chardreal/cordova-plugin-cpu-info/README.md

-# Cordova cpu info plugin
+# Cordova CPU info plugin

-Reads the cpu info of your mobile.
+Reads the CPU and some other hardware parameters of Android/iOS device

-### Manually in iOS

-TODO: Write these instructions

-### Manually in Android

-TODO: Write these instructions
+## Original author

+Functionality of this plugin was created by Zhang Leo.
+This is NPM implementation of his [GitHub project](https://github.com/442623641/cordova-plugin-cpu-info) with few additions

+## Install

+	cordova plugin add cordova-clipboard

-## Use from Javascript
+## Usage

-If you are using jQuery, AngularJS, WinJS or any Promise/A library (Bluebird), promise style is supported.
-Use something like:
+Plugin creates `cordova.plugins.CPUInfo` object in global space.
+You can get the target info by call its methods

+By Promise:

-    cordova.CPUInfo.getMacAddress().then(function (address) {
+	cordova.plugins.CPUInfo.getMacAddress().then(function (address) {
 		$('.address').text(address);
 	});

-If not, pass a callback function:
+Or with callback function:

-    cordova.CPUInfo.getMacAddress(function (address) {
+	cordova.plugins.CPUInfo.getMacAddress(function (address) {
 		alert(address);
 	});

-In addition to the mac address  you can also retrieve other details about your application:
+List of CPUInfo's methods:

 ### getMacAddress